20 Facts That Prove Paul Was a

 But the narrative was set.
 From that point on, Jews and Christians have been at odds.
 There have been exacerbating events in history that have pushed Jews and Christians further apart, but the original split came from Paul and his rejection of Moses.
 To this day, this fact continues to be a very sore spot for Jews.
-The original very Jewish Messianic faith of the apostles in Jerusalem immediately after Yeshua’s ascension is what the true gospel is.
+The original very Jewish Messianic faith of the apostles in Jerusalem immediately after Yeshua’s ascension is what the true gospel of Yeshua is.
 There never should have been a split between Jewish and Gentile believers in Yeshua.

 18. Paul said there were two separate gospels

 Paul said there was a gospel for the Gentiles and another for the Jews!

 saw that the gospel for the uncircumcised had been committed to me, as the

 Different gospels mean different messages!
 If there were no difference in the message it would be the same gospel!
 Paul’s “gospel” was anti-Moses, but Peter’s gospel was pro-Moses just as Yeshua taught.

 Yeshua indicated there was only one gospel ...and it was for all.

 all the world and preach THE gospel to EVERY creature.”
 Mark 16:15

 Paul’s gospel was not only very different from the one Yeshua and his apostles preached, he claimed that what he taught was his own personal gospel!

-judge the secrets of men by Jesus Christ according to my gospel.”Romans 2:16
+judge the secrets of men by Jesus Christ according to my gospel.”

 “Now to Him who is able to

 19. Paul hypocritically accused Peter of doing

-Paul boasted to the Galatians of how he had put Peter in his place before his peers and called him a hypocrite for acting like a Gentile around Gentiles and a Jew around Jews, when to the Corinthians Paul said he did the very same thing!
+Paul boasted to the Galatians of how he had put Peter in his place before his peers and called him a hypocrite for acting like a Gentile around Gentiles and a Jew around Jews when to the Corinthians Paul said he did the very same thing!